kmacdonald06/ai-openscale-icp/tutorial-adv.md

     - Replace the Watson Machine Learning (WML) and Db2 service credentials with the ones you created previously.

-    - If you have an already-existing schema in your Db2 instance that you would like to use for {{site.data.keyword.aios_short}} data, specify it as the SCHEMA_NAME variable.
-Otherwise, leave the variable set to `None` to use the default Db2 schema.
+    - Replace the DB credentials with the ones you created for Db2 Warehouse.

     - If you previously configured {{site.data.keyword.aios_short}} to use a free internal PostgreSQL database as your data mart, you can switch to a new data mart that uses Db2 Warehouse.
 To delete your old PostgreSQL configuration and create a new one using Db2 Warehouse, set the KEEP_MY_INTERNAL_POSTGRES variable to `False`.

-        The notebook will remove your existing internal PostgreSQL data mart and create a new Db2 data mart with the supplied Db2 credentials. **No data migration will occur**.
+        The notebook will remove your existing internal PostgreSQL data mart and create a new data mart with the supplied DB credentials. **No data migration will occur**.
         {: important}

 - Once you have provisioned your services and entered your credentials, your notebook is ready to run.
 Run each step of the notebook in sequence.
 Notice what is happening at each step, as described.
-Complete all the steps, up through and including the steps in the "Identify transactions for Explainability" section.
+Complete all the steps, up through and including the steps in the "Additional data to help debugging" section.

-The net result is that you will have created, trained, and deployed the **German Credit Risk Model** to your {{site.data.keyword.aios_short}} service instance. {{site.data.keyword.aios_short}} will be configured to check the model for bias against sex (in this case, Female) or age (In this case, 18-25 years old).
+The net result is that you will have created, trained, and deployed the **Spark German Risk Deployment** model to your {{site.data.keyword.aios_short}} service instance. {{site.data.keyword.aios_short}} will be configured to check the model for bias against sex (in this case, Female) or age (In this case, 18-25 years old).

 ## Viewing results
 {: #crt-view-results}